-- From the Status Screen, select the Profiles tab. - Initiate AOSS by clicking the blue AOSS button on the Client Manager's screen.
+- From the Status Screen, select the Profiles tab. - Click the blue AOSS button on the Client Manager's screen.
 The AOSS wizard will appear. - Now, press the AOSS button on the Access Point.
 Hold it down until the AOSS LED begins to flash.